 Waltham St. Lawrence Silver Band is a traditional British brass band with its home in the heart of the Berkshire countryside between Reading and Maidenhead.
 It has been making music at local events for over 135 years.
 Though it has participated in many contests in its time, today it is a non-contesting band.
 Membership is open to anyone who wants to develop their musical skills and entertain the public.
 See the Rehearsals page for details of when and where we practise.
 The band's current committee and officers are listed on the People page.
 Our Musical Director, Steve Block, took up his post at the beginning of 2018.

-The band supports itself through engagement fees and fundraising efforts such as the Draw Club, and also benefits from donations and generaous sponsorship by removals company Bishop's Move.
-The band also helps other charitable ventures.
-It has provided an annual dinner for local pensioners (along with musical entertainment) since 1957, and proceeds from many concerts are shared with local charities.
+The band supports itself through engagement fees and fundraising efforts such as the Draw Club.
+It also helps other charitable ventures, and has provided an annual meal for local pensioners (along with musical entertainment) since 1957.
+Proceeds from many concerts are shared with local charities.

 The origins of the Waltham St. Lawrence Band go back to 1886.
 The founder players were mainly village tradesmen backed by two wealthy benefactors, William Landsdowne Beale and the Revd.
 Grey Neville.
 Little is recorded of the band's early days, but it was certainly a well established part of the local scene by 1910.
 The band was revived after the disruptions of World War 1 in 1922, and made great progress under the direction of Twyford publican Ernest Pearce.
 Activities included regular appearances at "hospital parades" to raise funds for Royal Berks Hospital, and there were significant contest successes in the inter-war years, including a first prize at Fairford Contest in 1938.